Motion Sickness Medicine

 - Avoid eating strong-smelling or strong-tasting foods, eat small amounts of bland and low-fat foods

-- Medicines can be used to prevent or treat motion sickness, talk to your doctor about what is best for you if you think you need medicine for motion sickness.
+- Medicines can be used to prevent or treat motion sickness, talk to your doctor about what is best for you if you think you need medicine.

 - Commonly used medicines are